 What It Costs

-For a full breakdown of how camera count, brand, storage and AMC affect the price, see our detailed CCTV installation cost guide for Chennai.
-Every WAEI installation includes 1 year of free AMC — see what's covered on our AMC page.
+Rather than quote a misleading flat figure, we give every society an itemized quote after a free survey.
+For a full breakdown of how camera count, brand, storage and AMC affect the final price, see our detailed CCTV installation cost guide for Chennai.

-We install across Chennai, including Velachery, OMR, Tambaram and surrounding areas.
-For the bigger picture on choosing a system, read our complete guide to CCTV installation in Chennai.
+For the bigger picture on choosing and sizing a system end to end, read our complete guide to CCTV installation in Chennai.
+We install across the city, including OMR and surrounding areas.

 Frequently Asked Questions